Blog

 7. Macadamia Nuts

-Macadamia nuts are notoriously toxic to dogs, and while cats are less prone to eating nuts, ingestion can cause severe neurological and muscular problems.
-The exact toxin within the nut is unknown, but it affects the nervous system, causing profound weakness in the hind legs, tremors, lethargy, and vomiting.
-If a cat ingests baked goods containing these nuts or licks up macadamia nut butter, they require immediate veterinary attention.
+Macadamia nuts are toxic to dogs and, while cats are less likely to eat them, ingestion can cause neurological and muscular problems.
+The exact toxin is unknown.
+Effects include weakness in the hind legs, tremors, lethargy, and vomiting.
+If a cat ingests baked goods containing macadamia nuts, veterinary attention is needed.

-This is the biggest shock to most people because popular culture constantly depicts cats happily lapping up saucers of milk.
-In reality, almost all adult cats are highly lactose intolerant.
+Popular culture constantly shows cats lapping from a saucer of milk.
+In reality, most adult cats are lactose intolerant.

-Why it’s bad: While not “lethal” in the way onions or chocolate are, feeding a cat dairy will cause severe gastrointestinal distress, resulting in intensely painful stomach cramps, profound diarrhea, flatulence, and vomiting.
-Continual feeding can lead to chronic dehydration.
-If you want to give your cat a white liquid treat, purchase specially formulated, lactose-free “cat milk” from a pet store.
+Why it’s a problem: While not lethal in the way onions or chocolate are, dairy causes stomach cramps, diarrhea, flatulence, and vomiting.
+Repeated feeding can lead to chronic dehydration.
+If you want to give your cat a dairy-style treat, buy lactose-free “cat milk” from a pet store.

 What to Do in an Emergency

-Time is the most critical factor when a cat ingests a toxic substance.
-Do not wait for symptoms to appear before taking action.
-Once symptoms of organ failure (like kidney shutdown from grapes) have manifested, the damage is often irreversible.
+Time is the critical factor when a cat ingests something toxic.
+Do not wait for symptoms before acting — by the time organ failure manifests, damage is often irreversible.

 If you suspect your cat has eaten something toxic:

-2. Do not induce vomiting: Unless explicitly instructed to do so by a veterinarian, never try to make a cat vomit at home (using hydrogen peroxide, etc.).
-It is highly dangerous for cats and can cause severe chemical burns to their esophagus or aspiration pneumonia.
+2. Do not induce vomiting: Unless a veterinarian explicitly instructs you to, never try to make a cat vomit at home.
+It is dangerous for cats and can cause chemical burns to the esophagus or aspiration pneumonia.

-3. Call a professional immediately: Contact your emergency veterinarian or a dedicated animal poison control center hotline (such as the ASPCA Animal Poison Control Center or the Pet Poison Helpline, though these often charge a consultation fee).
+3. Call a professional immediately: Contact your emergency veterinarian or a dedicated animal poison control hotline (such as the ASPCA Animal Poison Control Center or the Pet Poison Helpline — these services typically charge a consultation fee).

-4. Transport to the vet: Be prepared to take your cat to an emergency clinic immediately, bringing the suspected toxin or its packaging with you.
+4. Transport to the vet: Be prepared to take your cat to an emergency clinic immediately, bringing the suspected toxin or its packaging.

-The safest rule of thumb for any cat owner is simple: Treat all human food as potentially dangerous.
-Your cat’s nutritionally balanced, species-appropriate commercial cat food is the only thing they truly need to thrive.
+The safest rule of thumb: treat all human food as potentially dangerous.
+Your cat’s balanced, species-appropriate commercial cat food is the only thing they need to thrive.